Interview with Ouwen Wen Ou, Xiaomi Head of Western Europe

-Firstly, I would position the city as one of, maybe only, the fastest growing tech hubs in the whole Europe and it has been IT and telecom hub with a radius that covers the whole region.
+Firstly, I would position the city of The Hague as one of, maybe only, the fastest growing tech hubs in the whole Europe and it has been IT and telecom hub with a radius that covers the whole region.

 Secondly, there are many key industry stakeholders in the city, including telecoms operators and retailers, they have gathered a circle in which all business relevant communications are so facilitated.

 In addition, the proximity of The Hague to our logistics hub in Liège (Belgium), as well as our offices in other Western European markets, such as Düsseldorf and Paris, would be also ideal for the work-life balance and cross-cutting communications of our employees.

 If there had to be one thing that makes The Hague less than perfect for us, it would be: you would never want to leave such a perfect city.